ctarbide/dot.emacs.d_minimal/README.txt

       (add-hook 'window-setup-hook '(lambda () (enable-theme (car custom-known-themes))))))
 #+END_SRC

-It is possible to customize a theme using these commands in =~/.emacs.d/custom-settings.el=
+It is possible to customize a theme using these commands in =custom-settings.el=

 #+BEGIN_SRC emacs-lisp
   (load-theme 'tango-dark t t)